Clan Lockhart

 Clan Lockhart is an ancient family from the Scottish Lowlands.

 Taking their name from Locard or Lokart in early times, it changed with Symon Locard, 2nd of Lee in 1330.

-The Lockhart's were a powerful family, and certainly one of the most prominent families in lowland Scotland during the Middle Ages.
+The Lockharts were a powerful family, and certainly one of the most prominent families in lowland Scotland during the Middle Ages.
 The Lockharts gained vast territories throughout the Lowlands, in Lanarkshire, Dumfriesshire, Edinburghshire, and Peeblesshire.
-Although the Lockharts are a lowland family they are now recognised by the Lord Lyon as a clan, and the clan chief is Angus Hew Lockhart of the Lee Chief of the Name and Arms of Lockhart.
+Although the Lockharts are a lowland family they are now recognised by the Lord Lyon as a clan.

 History

 Origins

 The name Lockhart was spelt Locard or Lokart in early times, The modern spelling (Lockhart) seems to have been introduced in 1330, and refers to the crusades.

 The history of the Locards dates back to 1066, the family being among those that fought in the Norman Conquest of William the Conqueror.
 The Locards like many other Scottish families came from England to Scotland after they had been dispossessed of lands by William the Conqueror.
 In the twelfth century there were Lockards near Penrith in the twelfth century and also in Annandale.
 In Annandale the town of Lockerbie is said to have been named after them.
 The chiefly family finally settled in Ayrshire, Dumfriesshire, Peeblesshire and Lanarkshire where they have held lands for over seven hundred years.

 A charter of 1323 is the earliest paper in the family archives, in which Sir Symon Locard bound himself and his heirs to pay an annual rent of £10 out of the lands of Lee and Cartland, South Lanarkshire.
 (The exact date when the lands of Lee came into the family is not known, but 1272 is traditionally accepted.)
 Stephen Locard, grandfather of Sir Symon, founded the village of Stevenson in Ayrshire.
 His son Symon acquired the lands in Lanarkshire, and like his father, called a village which he founded, Symons Toun (today called Symington) after himself.